 This Act did not negate the previously exercised inherent power to withdraw public lands, but was in addition thereto.
-As a result, since that date, E.O.s and Public Land Orders withdrawing public lands have done so pursuant to the authority of that Act and the authority otherwise vested in the President.
+As a result, since that date, Executive Orders (EO) and Public Land Orders withdrawing public lands have done so pursuant to the authority of that Act and the authority otherwise vested in the President.

-Under Part 104-18.5004(b) of APMR, the Administrator, ARS, has been delegated the authority to acquire real property by purchase, donation, exchange, and otherwise, and to acquire options to purchase real property.
-Facilities Division (FD) is charged with handling these functions under Directive 241.2, the ARS Real Estate Warrant Program.
+Under Part 104-18.5004(b) of the Agriculture Property Management Regulations, the Administrator, ARS, has been delegated the authority to acquire real property by purchase, donation, exchange, and otherwise, and to acquire options to purchase real property.
+FD is charged with handling these functions under Directive 241.2, the ARS Real Estate Warrant Program.

 The following steps will be taken to affect the acquisition of real property: